mcevoypeter/tf-aws-gha/README.md

 # GitHub Actions Access

-This [Terraform] module provides [GitHub Actions] workflows access to resources in an [AWS] account.
+This [Terraform] module creates an [AWS] [IAM] role that [GitHub Actions] workflows can assume to access resources in an [AWS] account.
 It follows the procedure described in the [GitHub Docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ## Prerequisites